 Section 3.
-The prayer shall be voluntarily delivered by an eligible member of the clergy in League City, Texas.
+The prayer shall be voluntarily delivered by an eligible member of the clergy in League City, Texas, except as provided in Section 4.
 To ensure that such person (the "invocation speaker") is selected from among a wide pool of League City, Texas' clergy, on a rotating basis, the invocation speaker shall be selected according to the following procedure: